Mylestyberg/ML_projects/README.md

  Future Project - Project Cars (Racing Game) - Using DQN with CNN

-- mss
+- mss to increase fps
-- Use carsouer
+- Use carsouer API to get info from game - Thank you https://github.com/matslindh/carseour